When Direct Debit was first introduced in the UK in the 1960s, it was an expensive, time-consuming...

 Payment fraud can present itself in many forms, but this typically starts with a fraudster attempting to obtain sensitive information such as bank account details or login credentials.
 They’ll then use this information to carry out unauthorised transactions using these details.

-Identifying and detecting fraud
+Identifying payment fraud detection

 Payment fraud comes in many forms and social engineers are developing increasingly sophisticated ways to trick individuals into parting with their sensitive information.